-Eating certain foods may provoke your arrhythmia.
+Eating certain foods and drinking certain beverages may provoke your arrhythmia.
 Be aware of which substances have an effect on your arrhythmia and how to avoid them.
 In general, small amounts of any food will not trigger an arrhythmia.
 But in larger quantities, some foods can aggravate your heart and cause your arrhythmia to occur or get worse.
 Be aware of the foods listed below, as they may trigger your arrhythmia.
-In general, it is a good idea to talk with your doctor about your diet.
-You may want to specifically bring up the items in the table below.
+It is a good idea to talk with your doctor about your diet.
+You may want to specifically talk about the items in the table below.

 How it aggravates your arrhythmia